Paul Radisich

-Paul Francis Wade Radisich (born 9 October 1962, in Auckland) is a retired New Zealand racing driver and businessman of Croat origin.
+Paul Francis Wade Radisich (born 9 October 1962) is a retired New Zealand racing driver and businessman of Croat origin.
 He has competed in saloon cars for many years — both European-style tourers and the V8 Supercars of Australia and New Zealand.

 Early years

-In 1983 he was Formula Atlantic runner-up, earning the prestigious Driver To Europe award.
-In 1985 and 1986 he raced in British Formula 3, alongside Damon Hill.
+In 1983, Radisich was Formula Atlantic runner-up, earning the prestigious Driver To Europe award.
+In 1985 and 1986, he raced in British Formula 3, alongside Damon Hill.
 He later raced in Indy Lights and Formula Super Vee with some success, before finishing second in the 1990 Bathurst 1000.
 This led him towards racing saloon cars full-time.

 European Touring Cars

 Radisich driving for Ford at Silverstone during the 1995 British Touring Car Championship season.

-He won the 1993 and 1994 Touring Car World Cup events at Monza and at Donington respectively.
+Radisich won the 1993 and 1994 Touring Car World Cup events at Monza and at Donington respectively.
 1993 was his first British Touring Car Championship (BTCC) season, in a Ford Mondeo prepared by Andy Rouse.
-He finished 3rd in the series despite only competing in half the year.
-He would again drive for Andy Rouse in 1994 where he finished 3rd again behind Gabriele Tarquini for Alfa Romeo and Alain Menu for Renault.
-Radisich would again drive for Andy Rouse in 1995 but by the end of the 1995 season the car had reached the end of its development cycle and was increasingly uncompetitive during the end of the 1995 season and in the 1996 season when West Surrey Racing took over the Ford team from Andy Rouse.
+He finished third in the series despite only competing in half the year.
+He would again drive for Andy Rouse in 1994 where he finished third again behind Gabriele Tarquini for Alfa Romeo and Alain Menu for Renault.
+Radisich would again drive for Andy Rouse in 1995, but by the end of the 1995 season, the car had reached the end of its development cycle and was increasingly uncompetitive during the end of the 1995 season and in the 1996 season when West Surrey Racing took over the Ford team from Andy Rouse.
 1996 would be a disappointment for the Ford team with no podium places and Radisich finishing 13th in the championship.
 1997 would see a new Mondeo however it too was uncompetitive, and would not challenge the front running teams.
-In 1998 he raced for Peugeot where he again had a disappointing season.
+In 1998, he raced for Peugeot where he again had a disappointing season.
 He left the series and went to race for Dick Johnson Racing in the V8 Supercar series in Australia.

 At the end of the 2004 season, Radisich entered the BTCC Masters event at Donington, and was considering a comeback to the BTCC the following year, but he instead chose to continue his racing career down under.